raspberrypilearning/tree-life-simulator/en/step_4.md

 --- /task ---

+We can now count our new trees however the survival rate for new trees is estimated to be 80% meaning that 2 trees out of every 10 planted will die of natural causes before they are fully-grown.
+We aren't going to reflect this in our simulation but its important to know that not all new trees survive naturally.

-We can now count our new trees but even fully-grown trees can die or be chopped down through human and natural deforestation.
-We need to reduce our count of trees if a tree has been touched by the **Tree feller** sprite or **Natural Disaster** sprite.
+Trees can also die or be chopped down through human and natural deforestation.
+We'll show this by reducing our count of trees if a tree has been touched by the **Tree feller** sprite or the **Natural Disaster** sprite.

 --- task ---

 Add a `wait until`{:class="block3control"} block to the end of your code.

+Use an `or`{:class="block3operators"} operator to sense if the **Tree** sprite is `touching`{:class="block3sensing"} either the `Natural Disaster`{:class="block3sensing"} or the `Tree Feller`{:class="block3sensing"} sprites.

-Use an `or`{:class="block3operators"} operator to allow a choice of events.
-In the first circle of your `or`{:class="block3operators"} block add a `touching mouse-pointer`{:class="sensing"} block and change the value to `Tree feller`.
-In the second circle of your `or`{:class="block3operators"} block add another `touching mouse-pointer`{:class="block3sensing"} block and change the value to `Natural Disaster`.
+Add a `touching mouse-pointer`{:class="sensing"} block and change the value to `Tree feller`.
+Add another `touching mouse-pointer`{:class="block3sensing"} block and change the value to `Natural Disaster`.

 ![image of the Tree sprite](images/tree-sprite.png)